PhilippGronotte/DalgoProjekt1/README.md

 The programm updates it's weather data from www.wunderground.com.
 A working internet conection is necessary for that reason.

 The program is completly in german language.
-Further information can be found in englis language can be found in 'Usage'.
+Further information found in english language can be found in 'Usage'.

 ### Usage
 In the following the general usage of the GUI ist shortly described.
 In the first picture represents the user interface.